 Getting out of debt is a common New Year’s resolution, but wanting to save is just as common.
 These points will help you decide what to do with your money.

 What happens to your car if you file for bankruptcy?
-It depends on whether you have a car loan or if you own the car outright.
+It depends on whether you have a car loan and/or a couple other factors.

 Here are 3 steps you should take if you’re being sued by a creditor and you received a Notice of Claim.
 If you’re still unsure about what to do once you receive a Notice of Claim, call us for help!